Vertical jump: Usage

 Vertical jump measurements are used primarily to measure athletic performance.
-In sports such as high jump, netball, basketball, Australian rules football, volleyball, and swimming a strong vertical jump is a necessary skill, but many other sports measure their players' vertical jump ability during physical examinations.
+In sports such as high jump, netball, basketball, Australian rules football, volleyball, figure skating and swimming a strong vertical jump is a necessary skill, but many other sports measure their players' vertical jump ability during physical examinations.
 In addition, single and multiple vertical jumps are occasionally used to assess muscular strength and anaerobic power in athletes.

 Measurement

 The simplest method to measure an athlete's vertical jump is to get the athlete to reach up against a flat wall, with a flat surface under their feet (such as a gym floor or concrete) and record the highest point they can reach flat-footed (the height of this point from the ground is referred to as "standing reach"); fingertips powdered with chalk can facilitate the determination of points touched on the wall.
 The athlete then makes an effort to jump up with the goal of touching the highest point on the wall that he or she can reach; the athlete can perform these jumps as many times as needed.
 The height of the highest point the athlete touches is recorded.
 The difference between this height and the standing reach is the athlete's vertical jump.

 The method described above is the most common and simplest way to measure one's vertical jump, but other more accurate methods have been devised.
-A pressure pad can be used to measure the time it takes for an athlete to complete a jump, and then using a kinematics equation (h = g × t2/2), the computer can calculate their vertical jump based on the time in the air.
+A pressure pad can be used to measure the time it takes for an athlete to complete a jump, and then using a kinematics equation (h = g × t2/8), the computer can calculate their vertical jump based on the time in the air.

 A second, more efficient and correct method is to use an infrared laser placed at ground level.
 When an athlete jumps and breaks the plane of the laser with their hand, the height at which this occurs is measured.
 Devices based on United States Patent 5031903, "A vertical jump testing device comprising a plurality of vertically arranged measuring elements each pivotally mounted..." are also common.
 These devices are used at the highest levels of collegiate and professional performance testing.
 They are composed of several (roughly 70) 14-inch prongs placed 0.5 inches apart vertically.
 An athlete will then leap vertically (no running start or step) and make contact with the retractable prongs to mark their leaping ability.
 This device is used each year at the NFL scouting combine.